-Students who are not admitted to either the university or the RN-BSN program may reapply at the time they feel that they have met the admission’s requirements.
+Students who are not admitted to the university or are admitted to either the university or the RN-BSN program and do not enroll in class, may reapply at the time they feel that they have met the admission’s requirements.
 A new application fee will be assessed.

 Students who are admitted to the university but not to the RN-BSN program are encouraged to enroll and to take courses necessary to meet the requirements for admission to the program.
 Students who enroll and maintain continuous enrollment at WSSU will not be required to pay an additional application fee if they reapply to the RN-BSN program.
 However, if the student also takes courses at another college, while enrolled at WSSU, those transcripts will need to be sent to the Registrar.
 Students will be assigned an advisor in the Nursing program who will assist in determining when the student is ready to re-apply to the RN-BSN program.
 Students who do not enroll at WSSU will be required to re-start the RN-BSN application process when they are ready and pay a new application fee.